-Viili yoghurt originates from Scandinavia.
+Our organic viili yoghurt starter culture originates from Scandinavia.
 It is known as a mesophilic yoghurt; which simply means it can be cultured at room temperature.
 We take pride in the fact that we currently stock all 3 varieties of organic viili yoghurt starter.

 So far over 15 strains of bacteria and yeasts have been found in viili yoghurt; making it one of the most active yoghurts available.
-As a source of bacteria, viili yoghurt comes a close second to the undisputed king; milk kefir.
+As a source of bacteria, organic viili yoghurt starter culture comes a close second to the undisputed king; milk kefir.

-The unique ability to ferment at room temperature makes viili an easy yoghurt to prepare at home!
+The unique ability to ferment at room temperature makes viili an easy yogurt to prepare at home!
 Just combine milk and our starter culture, and wait for the magic to happen.

 When viili yoghurt is over fermented, the geotrichum candidum contained in it does not survive.
 Over the years, where viili has often been recultured from over fermented batches, it has lost all of its geotrichum candidum content.
 We are proud to be able to offer the original viili, still traditionally made.